ervhart/PostgreSQLConnectiontoDatabase_and_Autocommit/README.md

 # PostgreSQLConnectiontoDatabase_and_Autocommit
-Walk through the basics of connecting PostgreSQL datatbase from Jupyter notebook and autocommits Creation of table with PostgreSQL from Jupyter notebook
+Walk through the basics of connecting PostgreSQL datatbase from Jupyter notebook and autocommits.
+Creation of table with PostgreSQL from Jupyter notebook.
+Creation of Normalized table for a music libray